eclipse-sumo/sumo/docs/web/docs/Tutorials/PublicTransport.md

 ## sumocfg
-As you probably have seen from other tutorials you bind everything together with a sumocfg.
+As you probably have seen from other tutorials, you bind everything together with a sumocfg.
 Within you set the net, route and additional files.
-Afterwards you can start your simulation by clicking on it or starting it over the command line.
+Afterwards you can start your simulation by clicking on it or starting it over on the command line.

 ```